-Tag Attributes Description display The display element describes one display. urspray The logical name of the display. name Ontional An integranual to Define the integral display thread priority.
-De priority Optional.
+Tag Attributes Description dicalay The display element describes one display. display The logical name of the display. name Ontional An integration Defines the integral display thread priority De priority Optional.
 An integer value.
 Defines the internal display thread priority.
 Default value is 5. default true or false.
 Defines this display to be the default display.
 By default the very first display described in the XML file is the default display. fonts The list of system fonts.
 The system fonts are available for all displays.
 Camb A system font. font file The font file path.
 The path may be absolute or relative to the XML file. range A font generic range. range name The generic range name (LATIN, HAN, etc.) sections Optional.
 Defines one or several sub parts of the generic range.
-"1": add only part 1 of the range "1-5": add parts 1 to 5 "1,5": add parts 1 and 5 These combinations are allowed: "1,5,6-8" add parts 1, 5, and 6 through 8 By default, all range parts are embedded. customrange A font-specific range. customi ange start UTF16 value of the very first character to embed. end UTF16 value of the very last character to embed.
+"1": add only part 1 of the range "1-5": add only part for the range "1,5": add parts 1 to 5 These combinations are allowed: "1,5,6-8" add parts 1, 5, and 6 through 8 By default, all range parts are embedded.
+A font-specific range. customrange start UTF16 value of the very first character to embed. end UTF16 value of the very last character to embed.